The Bankrate promise

 Car insurance laws in New Jersey

-- Drivers must meet minimum coverage requirements: Every driver in New Jersey must carry a minimum amount of liability and uninsured motorist coverage.
+- Drivers must meet minimum coverage requirements: Every driver in New Jersey must carry a minimum amount of property damage liability personal injury protection.

-- Drivers must carry no-fault insurance: New Jersey is a no-fault state, which means drivers are required to carry no-fault car insurance.
+- Drivers must carry no-fault insurance: As a no-fault state, drivers are required to carry New Jersey no-fault car insurance.

 - Drivers must carry proof of insurance at all times: Drivers must carry proof of insurance in their vehicle at all times and provide proof of coverage when requested by law enforcement.
 New Jersey recognizes electronic ID cards and physical documentation as acceptable forms of proof of insurance.